 Used in the emergency room this can be an effective way to combat an overdose of certain drugs by limiting their absorption from the gut into the bloodstream.
 There have been some problems reported with this approach, namely aspiration of the activated charcoal mix into the respiratory system.
 It’s important to note that if you choose to use it daily for “personal detox,” you may interfere with the absorption of your vitamins or other important medications that you need to take.
 It can also interfere with birth control pills.

-Bottom line: There are a few issues with “aspiration” of activated charcoal in the literature that suggest possibility of a significant negative outcome including Adult respiratory distress syndrome.
+Bottom line: There are a few issues with “aspiration” of activated charcoal in the literature that suggest possibility of a significant negative outcome including adult respiratory distress syndrome (ADRS).
 In the hands of experts, it is among several overdose treatment options.
 Day-to-day use, however, is not so smart.

 Assuming that the bloat or gas issue is not connected to a more serious condition like ascites, malabsorption, or an obstruction, some people believe that activated charcoal can help to alleviate bloat.
-From a medicine and research perspective, it would be better to first try dietary modifications like limiting sugar and sorbitol, limiting fat, controlling consumption of carbonated drinks, and trying a trial without wheat-based foods, in case you have gluten sensitivity.
+From a medicine and research perspective, it would be better to first try dietary modifications like limiting sugar and sorbitol, limiting fat, controlling consumption of carbonated drinks, considering a temporary food elimination diet, in case you have a sensitivity to dairy, wheat. or other food.
 Intermittent and careful use of activated charcoal can be helpful when bloat is instigated by a single meal that is gas-provoking, but should not become a regular habit.